Coverage from the media is rarely kind when there is a negative outcome in these circumstances.

-There are various different types of business crime, and to protect the reputation, value, and future trading or your business, you need to be able to put your full trust in a business crime solicitor who will guide you through the process from start to finish.
+There are various different types of business crime, and to protect the reputation, value, and future trading or your business, you need to be able to put your full trust in a business crime lawyer who will guide you through the process from start to finish.

 No matter the size or geographical location of an organisation, only the best legal representation and advice will do when it comes to business crime.
 Our criminal defence specialist team are experienced in representing businesses of all kinds for a vast array of alleged offences.

 White-collar crime, as it is sometimes referred to, is not limited to businesses.
 It also encompasses individuals who are prominent in business, politics and the public eye.

 Rest assured our department has a proven track record in reaching effective resolutions within reasonable time frames.
 As your trusted business crime solicitor, we’re here to protect your reputation, safeguard your assets and maintain day-to-day operations wherever possible.

 Head of our Business Crime & Regulation team, Rachel Fletcher is renowned throughout the North of England for supporting business owners, directors and corporations facing criminal investigation.

 Variations of business crime

 Please seek advice from a professional as soon as you receive notice of an alleged business crime or investigation.
 The sooner you reach out to a business crime solicitor, the sooner we can examine the case, talk you through the options of approach and discuss a realistic outcome.